jtkovacs/jtkovacs.github.io/refs/tocs/sotl_TOC.md

 Shore, I. (1996). _When students have power: Negotiating authority in critical pedagogy._ Chicago, IL: University of Chicago Press.

 Stevens, E. & Tieman, A. (2017).
 We used problem-based learning in library instruction and came to question its treatment of students. _In The Library With The Lead Pipe._ Retrieved from (http://www.inthelibrarywiththeleadpipe.org/2017/we-used-problem-based-learning-in-library-instruction-and-came-to-question-its-treatment-of-students/)[http://www.inthelibrarywiththeleadpipe.org/2017/we-used-problem-based-learning-in-library-instruction-and-came-to-question-its-treatment-of-students/]

+Torrance, H. (2007).
+Assessment as learning?
+How the use of explicit learning objectives, assessment criteria and feedback in post‐secondary education and training can come to dominate learning. _Assessment in Education: Principles, Policy & Practice_ 14(3). [http://dx.doi.org.offcampus.lib.washington.edu/10.1080/09695940701591867](http://dx.doi.org.offcampus.lib.washington.edu/10.1080/09695940701591867)

 ## 6.2.
 References